sgszha17/RecipeFinder/README.md

 npm start
 ```

-- The server system is deployed on a personal [Tencent Cloud](https://intl.cloud.tencent.com/) of developer.
+- The server system is deployed on a personal virtual machine from [Tencent Cloud](https://intl.cloud.tencent.com/) of developer.

 - Users are allowed to enter the amount of item in fridge and the amount of the recipe to custome amount of data.
 It is format free for users.